hjstoff/nodesetexpr-expand/README.md

 be produced by following the syntax rules of _L_, are not part of the language, and hence are noit nodeset expressions at all.

-If the nodeset expression language is to have any practical purpose, most, and preferably all of the language constructs that can be produced by it, also have a well-defined meaning.
-Unfortunately, that what is denoted by the expressions of a language, the semantics of its constructs, are something that it is much more difficult to be precise or non-ambiguous about than its syntax, even for formal languages.
+If the nodeset expression language is to have any practical purpose, it has to be meaningful is some sense:  most, and preferably all, of the language  constructs that can be produced by appying its , also have a well-defined meaning.
+Unfortunately, that what is denoted by the expressions of a language, the semantics of its constructs, is something that it is much more difficult to be precise or non-ambiguous about than its syntax, even for formal languages.

+Since a nodeset expression languages is for denoting sets of nodenames, its alphabet and grammar, must be closely related to the language for expressing nodenames, but it is definitely not the same language.

-One form - perhaps the most basic and explicit form - of a nodeset expression that a nodeset expression language should support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a well-defined token that cannot be part of any nodename.
+One form - perhaps the most basic and explicit form - of a nodeset expression, that a nodeset expression language should support, is a sequence of one or more literal nodenames, where the individual nodenames are separated from each other by a well-defined token that cannot be part of any nodename.
 Nodeset expressions denote _sets_.
-For the semantics of the this basic form this implies that multiple occurrences of the same name in the sequence are valid perfectly valid, but _idempotent_.
+For the semantics of the this basic form purpose implies, or requires, that multiple occurrences of the same name in the sequence are valid perfectly valid, but are _idempotent_.

+I

 This however, is obviously not the most concise form.
 Nodeset expressions get their conciseness, and thereby their usefulness, from also using language